karosroczyk/CafeManagement_v1/README.md

+# Note
+CafeManagement_v1 is the first version of CafeManagement.
+It is a backend application with some Thymeleaf as the frontend, but it lacks authentication and authorization mechanisms.
+A new CafeManagement project was created, featuring authentication and authorization mechanisms, with the frontend developed in Angular and the backend in Spring Boot.

 # Project Description

 The Café Management System is a web-based application designed to manage the operations of a café.
 The application allows administrators to manage the menu, orders, inventory, and customers.
 It also provides customers with a simple interface to browse the menu, place orders, and track the status of their orders.